JeaneC/jsnake/README.md

 - I can't find the root cause of the problem, but I could probably create a re-alignment method that would
 - fix it to the user's eyes
 - Oh and I included a video!

+Update v 1.2
+- I changed the method behind check_turning_point
+- But that didn't fix the block randomy detaching from the snake =P